‘Bold And The Beautiful’ Spoilers For Tuesday, September 11: Steffy Worries About Ridge & Brooke [Video]

 — Bold & The Beautiful (@BandB_CBS) September 10, 2018

-She knows that Brooke can be very volatile, and is worried that it will negatively affect her father’s marriage.
+She knows that Brooke can be very volatile and is worried that it will negatively affect her father’s marriage.
 Bold and the Beautiful spoilers indicate that Steffy may be right since Brooke and Bill Spencer (Don Diamont) are definitely growing closer again.
-Tune in to Bold and the Beautiful to see the lingerie fashion show rehearsal, then check back on Inquisitr for all your recaps, spoilers and soap opera news.
+Tune in to Bold and the Beautiful to see the lingerie fashion show rehearsal, then check back on Inquisitr for all your recaps, spoilers, and soap opera news.

 TODAY: Steffy and Hope react to Ridge’s decision. #BoldandBeautiful pic.twitter.com/o7jF5J8hBV